Sources

 Separation Rules

 Public status, risk, trend, agreement, confidence, and data quality are computed from public node data only.
 Fleet data is used internally as a reference layer and does not influence public assessments.
-Community nodes, once approved, become part of the canonical public set.

 Public Endpoints